 Jessica Daqamsseh is an American poet, writer, teacher and student of Islamic knowledge.
 Her work on Islamic spirituality and the Muslim American experience is featured on Muslim Girl, a website aimed at amplifying American Muslim Women’s voices.
 She writes in a wide array of formats from essays and poetry to children’s fiction and short stories.
 Daqamsseh’s writing centers on Islamic spirituality, self-awareness and discovery, politics, and crafting authentic narratives which dismantle Islamophobic sentiments.
 Through her writing, she seeks to spark individual’s of all ages personal connections with the Divine.
 She works with young children at a Montessori school and has been blessed with one daughter.

-Asiya Sian Davidson grew up on the sparsely populated and wildly beautiful island of Tasmania but she now lives in Melbourne, Australia.
+Asiya Sian Davidson grew up on the wildly beautiful island of Tasmania but she now lives in Melbourne, Australia.
 In 1996 she spent three weeks in the Rif mountain town of Chefchaouen in Morocco, a visit that was to radically change the course of her life.
 She obtained a Bachelor of Fine Arts from the University of Tasmania majoring in Painting and Art Theory.
-She is divorced, a mother of five.
+She is a single mother of five children; Ruqaiyah, Hamza, Mustafa, Hana and Idris.
 Interested in all meaning systems and religions with a special love for Sufism she finds it difficult to fit ‘God’ into the boxes and languages that human cultures devise to know ‘Him’.
-Living in between cultures and norms for twenty years she is more comfortable not knowing anything at all and what she doesn’t know, she writes about!
+She is a student Herbalist with an interest in all forms of healing.